Data Warehouse: Definition, Uses, and Examples

 The exact architecture of a data warehouse will vary from one to another.
 Data warehouses can be one-, two-, or three-tier structures.
 Perhaps the most common, however, is the three-tier architectural structure, which looks as follows:

-• Bottom tier, also called the data tier, in which the data is supplied to the warehouse.
+• Bottom tier, also called the data tier, where the data is supplied to the warehouse

-• Middle tier, also called the application tier, in which an OLAP server processes the data.
+• Middle tier, also called the application tier, where an OLAP server processes the data

 Cloud data warehouse